mapbox/mapbox-gl-native/platform/ios/docs/guides/Using Style Functions at Runtime.md

 At each stop, `MGLInterpolationModeCategorical` produces an output value equal to the function input.
 We’re going to use a different stops dictionary than we did for the previous two modes.

 There are three main types of events in the dataset: earthquakes, explosions, and quarry blasts.
-In this case, the color of the circle layer will be determined by the type of event, with a default value of green to catch any events that do not fall into any of those categories.
+In this case, the color of the circle layer will be determined by the type of event, with a default value of blue to catch any events that do not fall into any of those categories.

 ``` swift
 let categoricalStops = ["earthquake": MGLStyleValue<UIColor>(rawValue: .orange),